helenjhuh/SPEED-civic-engagement-map/ROADMAP.md

 * Projects on the home page should link to single project page
 * Projects should be categorized -- We currently do not have categories for a drop down list while creating a project.
 Can we come up with a list of categories for this?
+* When the application is run for the first time, and there are no users or roles in the system, the server needs to generate an admin role and an admin user.

 # v1.0.0
 * User management for administrators